 A court of appeal and an ordered retrial found him not guilty in 2008 by a unanimous verdict.
 Could he have done it however.
 His defence always maintained he didn’t have a motive, desire, a weapon or the physical and mental prowess to execute such a plan.
 Some years ago, a work colleague of mine, himself an ex-convict turned writer totally convinced me that Barry George could not have been at the HAFAD in Greswell Street at the given time if he had been the perpetrator.
 I read some narratives supporting this and I firmly believed it.
 When I physically researched it myself, I found these well courted “hard facts” to be completely false, the routes and timings were entirely possible.

-Towards the end of my morning visit to Fulham I walked into Bishops Park to find the small café there.
+Towards the end of my first visit to Fulham I walked into Bishops Park to find the small café there.
 A young man was walking towards me.
 Sporting a white T- shirt, we could all reflect on the script which read,

 “Don’t believe everything you think”.